tigersizer/cluster-test/README.md

 And the host machine still needs to function.

-Note that sitting idle the cluster VMs consume about 70% of their 12GB.
+Note that sitting idle the cluster VMs consume over 90% of their 12GB.
 I started with 8GB and it just wasn't enough.

+Update: Now that I've got monitoring up (particularly the various memory metrics), I plan to work on reducing the footprint (particularly Cassandra), but it's not pressing because four 12GB VMs fit on my host just fine.

 **A network you control**